Redis Security Boundaries for Multi-Tenant Applications

 # Audit command execution frequency to detect bulk invalidation leaks

-redis-cli INFO COMMANDSTATS | grep -E "cmdstat_KEYS|cmdstat_SCAN|cmdstat_DEL"
+redis-cli INFO COMMANDSTATS | grep -E "cmdstat_keys|cmdstat_scan|cmdstat_del"

 A poorly scoped SCAN or DEL during bulk invalidation can traverse tenant namespaces, triggering unauthorized cache misses or exposing stale references.
 Root-cause analysis of these boundary violations typically traces to three failure modes: permissive ACL inheritance, unbounded maxmemory eviction conflicts, and cluster slot migration without tenant-aware key pinning.
 Engineers must correlate ACL LOG timestamps with deployment windows to isolate configuration drift from application-level routing bugs.

-Configuration Hardening & ACL Enforcement
+Configuration Hardening and ACL Enforcement

-Modern Redis (7.x+) deprecates rename-command in favor of granular ACLs.
+Modern Redis (7.x) deprecates rename-command in favor of granular ACLs.
 Tenant isolation requires explicit user scoping, command allowlisting, and key pattern enforcement.
 The following configuration demonstrates production-hardened ACL generation for a high-traffic tenant tier:

-# Generate a random password (ACL GENPASS returns a password, not a hash)
+# Generate a cryptographically random password

-ACL SETUSER tenant_123 on ">$(cat tenant_123_pass)" \
+redis-cli ACL SETUSER tenant_123 on ">$TENANT_PASS" \

 Critical Production Notes: